Privacy statement for employees

 - information about your family and others (such as dependants, next of kin and emergency contact numbers);

 - information about your remuneration (such as bank account details, payroll records, tax status information, salary history, pension and benefits);

-- information about your employment with us (such as start date, location of employment / workplace);
+- information about your employment with us (such as start date, location of employment / workplace, staff number);

 - information about your previous employment (such as job titles, work history, working hours, training records, professional memberships, salary / compensation history);

 - your performance with us (such as appraisal information, colleague and customer feedback, etc);